charleshsu168/batteryscripts/README.md

 BATTERYLOG
 ==============
-batterylog is a python script to log live RPI battery pack data:
+batterylog is a python script to log live RPI's battery pack data:

 TO USE IT